Shenyang Mandarin: Phonology

 The most distinctive aspect of the Shenyang dialect is the much lower pitch of the first tone than in Standard Mandarin.
 It would be positioned at 2, rather than 5, on the chart shown (right).
 As a result, it can sound rather like the third tone.

 Like the Beijing dialect, the Shenyang dialect is characterized by erhua (儿化).

+Vocabulary

 Some of the words in the Shenyang dialect come from other languages like the Manchu language.
 One example is 旮旯儿 gālár 'corner'.

 Examples of words in various Northeastern dialects (not necessarily specific to Shenyang) include: